Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Consider the Hamiltonian including 3 entanglement pairs which is invariant under the rotational symmetry:

 and these Majorana chains are gapped out in a symmetric way.
-For Majorana fermions at each $\mu_2$, identical with the $p2$ case, these 2 Majorana fermions can be gapped out by an entanglement pair who respects all symmetry.
+For Majorana modes at each $\mu_2$, identical with the $p2$ case, these 2 Majorana modes can be gapped out by an entanglement pair who respects all symmetry.
 Therefore, the no-open-edge condition is satisfied.

-Majorana chain decoration on $\tau_2$ leaves 6 dangling Majorana fermions at each $\mu_1$ and 3 dangling Majorana fermions at each $\mu_3$.
-It is well-known that odd number of Majorana fermions cannot be gapped out, hence the no-open-edge condition cannot be satisfied, and finally the classification attributed to 1D block-state decorations is:
+Majorana chain decoration on $\tau_2$ leaves 6 dangling Majorana modes at each $\mu_1$ and 3 dangling Majorana modes at each $\mu_3$.
+It is well-known that odd number of Majorana modes cannot be gapped out, hence the no-open-edge condition cannot be satisfied, and finally the classification attributed to 1D block-state decorations is:

 With full data of classification, we investigate the possible stacking between 1D and 0D block-states.
 If we decorate two Majorana chains on each 1D block labeled by $\tau_1$, it can be deformed to an assembly of 0D block-states at 0D blocks labeled by $\mu_1$ and $\mu_2$.
 Similar with the $pmm$ case, 1D block-states extend 0D block-states at 0D blocks $\mu_1$ and $\mu_2$ simultaneously.
 Therefore, the ultimate classification with accurate group structure is: